 Advertisement

-But moving the location to 3250 Village Way isn’t straightforward.
+But moving the location into the Sun Peaks Grand Residences building at 3250 Village Wy. isn’t straightforward.

 Section 33 of the Cannabis Control and Licensing Act requires a “positive recommendation” for relocating from the local government, in this case, Sun Peaks Mountain Resort Municipality, prior to relocating.